Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

 \subsubsection{Non-zero displacements}

-We first consider the case where a $\mathcal{O}(\text{poly}(\log N))$ number of displacements are chosen so that $x_i \leq 1\si{\angstrom}$.
+We first consider the case where a $\mathcal{O}(\text{poly}(\log N))$ number of displacements are chosen so that $x_i \ll 1.42\si{\angstrom}$, while the rest are set to zero.
 Note that our goal is to apply $\mathbf{B}^{\dagger}\sqrt{\mathbf{M}}$ only on the displacement part of Eq. \eqref{eq:state_preparation_first_stage}, while we want to leave the rest of the state unaffected.
-To do so, we need to control all the following operations on the second qubit.
+To do so, we need to control all the following operations on the first qubit.

-As such, for our analysis below, we will focus only on the components of Eq. \eqref{eq:state_preparation_first_stage} that contain the displacements $x_j(0), y_j(0)$, as the rest of the components remain unaffected.
-Using an extra register of $n$ qubits, and by utilizing the connectivity oracle (defined in Sec. \ref{sec:connectivity_oracle}), we can prepare the state:
+As such, for our analysis below, we will focus only on the components of Eq. \eqref{eq:state_preparation_first_stage} that contain the displacements $\boldsymbol{u}_j(0)$ for $j\in [N]$, as the rest of the components remain unaffected.
+Let $E$ be the initial energy of the system and